Glenn Beck's Responsibility Beat-Down. I'm in.

 I realized I had made a mistake when my family allowed him to watch something that I considered far too violent.
 They explained that they went through the whole "never hit/ this isn't real/ this is all pretend" routine, but I knew that it was just too much.

+My family was visibly and vocally irritated with me because they felt I was arbitrarily drawing lines.
+What was the difference between Spider-Man and X-Men?
 What was the difference between Spider-Man getting thrown against a wall in a bloody mess and Wolverine slicing someone up with knives that you can see break through his skin?

 I realized that regardless of how fine the distinctions were in my own mind, I needn't make it the responsibility of anyone else to make that call.
 So we began stepping back from the seemingly kid-friendly action movies.